AdobeDocs/experience-platform.en/help/data-science-workspace/recipe-notebook-migration.md

   - [Prepare docker scripts]()
   - [create the recipe with docker]()

-Additionally, the following video is designed to assist in understanding the changes needed in order to update your existing recipes.
+Additionally, the following video is designed to further assist in understanding the changes that are required for existing recipes.

 >[!VIDEO](https://video.tv.adobe.com/v/33048?learn=on&quality=12)